The Minkowski content measure for the Liouville quantum gravity metric: Introduction

 where $h_\ep(z)$ is the average of $h$ on the circle $\bd B_\ep(z)$ and $d^2z$ is the Lebesgue measure on $U$.
 Note that for a smooth function $f:U \to \R$, the volume form associated with the Riemannian metric tensor $e^f(dx^2 + dy^2)$ is $e^f d^2z$.
-With probability one, $\mu_h$ is mutually singular with respect to the Lebesgue measure, but has no point masses and assigns a positive mass to over open set.
-The LQG measure is an instance of the Gaussian multiplicative chaos, and the circle average approximation can be replaced by other mollification methods for the GFF; see \cite{kahane,rhodes-vargas-review,berestycki-gmt-elementary,aru-gmc-survey} for further details.
-Notably, let $p_{\ep^2/2}(z,w) = \frac{1}{\pi \ep^2} \exp(-|z-w|^2/\ep^2)$ be the heat kernel at time $\ep^2/2$ and let
+With probability one, $\mu_h$ is mutually singular with respect to the Lebesgue measure but has no point masses and assigns a positive mass to any open set.
+The circle average approximation can be replaced by other mollification methods for the GFF; see \cite{aru-gmc-survey,berestycki-gmt-elementary,kahane,rhodes-vargas-review} for further details.
+Notably, let $p_{\ep^2/2}(z) = \frac{1}{\pi \ep^2} \exp(-|z|^2/\ep^2)$ be the heat kernel at time $\ep^2/2$ and let